 In June we announced updates to the Office 365 user experience, including a simpler and more powerful Outlook on the web, which would show up later in the summer.
-Starting September 10th, we’ll roll out an opt-in toggle so users can try this early version of the new web experience.
+Starting September 10th, we’ll roll out an opt-in toggle so users in Targeted Release can try this early version of the new web experience.
 Users who try this early version of the new Outlook on the web can go back to the classic experience as often as they want.

 If you’re an Office 365 admin and you don’t want your users to have access to the opt-in toggle, you need to complete the following steps prior to September 10th, 2018:

 2) Review the OWA mailbox policies that have been created previously.
 To do this, run Get-OwaMailboxPolicy.